Armenia–Pakistan relations: Initial non-recognition by Pakistan

-Relations prior to formalizing of diplomatic ties
+Relations prior to formalizing diplomatic ties

 Historically, Pakistan refused to "recognize" Armenia due to the Nagorno-Karabakh conflict between Armenia and Azerbaijan, despite the fact that Armenia and Azerbaijan have themselves always recognised each other as sovereign states ever since they both gained independence during the dissolution of the Soviet Union in 1991.
 Pakistan, which recognised Azerbaijani sovereignty in 1991, declared that recognition of Armenia would be contingent on the Armenians relinquishing their claim to Nagorno-Karabakh, as well as an end to the Armenian military presence in that disputed territory.
 Likewise, Pakistan openly supported Azerbaijan during the First Nagorno-Karabakh War and the Second Nagorno-Karabakh War; it has strongly advocated full Azerbaijani control over Nagorno-Karabakh, which has historically had an Armenian-majority population, though it is internationally recognised as a part of Azerbaijan.

 Amidst the 2023 Azerbaijani military offensive, over 100,000 Armenians were displaced from Nagorno-Karabakh, triggering the collapse of the Armenia-backed Republic of Artsakh.
 The United Nations has stated from local reports that there are between 50 and 1000 Armenians remaining in the region.
 On 20 September 2023, one day after Azerbaijan's offensive began, the Pakistani Foreign Ministry released an official statement reaffirming Pakistan's "unwavering support for the sovereignty and territorial integrity of Azerbaijan" in Nagorno-Karabakh.